XCOM: XCOM series (2012–present)

 In 2010, 2K Marin announced they were working on re-imagining of X-COM, relabeled as XCOM.
 It was described as a tactical and strategic first-person shooter that would combine elements from the original X-COM alongside a new setting and viewpoint while keeping some main concepts from the original game series.
 The setting received a complete overhaul, now based in the early 1960s, with the original XCOM organization being a secret U.S. federal agency.
 Originally planned for 2011, the game was repeatedly redesigned by different studios before being finally released in 2013 as The Bureau: XCOM Declassified for Windows, OS X, PlayStation 3 and Xbox 360.

 In 2012, Firaxis Games (led by MicroProse co-founder Sid Meier) announced the development of a Windows, PlayStation 3 and Xbox 360 strategy game XCOM: Enemy Unknown, a "re-imagination" of UFO: Enemy Unknown with real-time strategic view, turn-based combat and destructible tactical environments more in the vein of the original X-COM game and set in a more contemporary setting than the XCOM game by 2K Marin.
 XCOM: Enemy Unknown was released later that same year to critical acclaim, winning multiple "Game of the Year" awards.
-X-COM creator Julian Gollop hailed it as "a phoenix rising from the ashes of the X-COM disaster," saying that "it’s amazing that after 20 years, a brand that had gone so badly in the wrong direction has finally been put right."
+X-COM creator Julian Gollop hailed it as "a phoenix rising from the ashes of the X-COM disaster," saying that "it's amazing that after 20 years, a brand that had gone so badly in the wrong direction has finally been put right."
 It was also ported to Android, iOS, OS X, Linux, and PlayStation Vita.
 In 2013, Firaxis released a downloadable content for the base game XCOM: Enemy Unknown titled XCOM: Enemy Within.
-It was made available on Steam (which requires Enemy Unknown to play), as well as for iOS, the PlayStation 3 and Xbox 360 (those versions are standalone and do not require Enemy Unknown).
+It was made available for PC (which requires Enemy Unknown to play), as well as for iOS, the PlayStation 3 and Xbox 360 (those versions are standalone and do not require Enemy Unknown).

 In 2015, Firaxis announced a sequel, XCOM 2.
-It was released in 2016 for Windows, PlayStation 4, Xbox One, OS X, and Linux (Later ported to several other platforms, including the Nintendo Switch, but not iOS).
+It was released in 2016 for Windows, PlayStation 4, Xbox One, OS X, and Linux (later ported to several other platforms, including the Nintendo Switch, but not iOS).
 Its expansion, XCOM 2: War of the Chosen, followed in 2017.
+The game is set in an alternate reality after the events of X-COM: Enemy Unknown in which the aliens won the war and rule Earth and X-COM tries to overthrow them.

 The next game in the series, XCOM: Chimera Squad, was released in April 2020, for Windows.
 Unlike the global scale of previous games, Chimera Squad focused on a specific city, giving the player control of a diverse squad of humans and aliens.
 The game introduced several changes to game mechanics, such as replacing randomly generated and customizable squad members with preset and unique soldiers, and utilizing "interleaved turns" (mixing turn order between the opposing teams during combat) instead of a team-by-team turn system.

+Aggregate review scores As of September 27, 2016.